 Lactosuria is common in nursing mothers and in infants on a milk diet for a long time.
-Pentosuria is a rare inborn error of metabolism, alimentary pentosuria is occasionally encountered in the "fruit season".
+Pentoseuria is a rare inborn error of metabolism, a deficiency of the enzyme L-xylulose reductase, alimentary pentosuria is occasionally encountered in the "fruit season".